reasonwithoutrestraint/site/mkdocs/docs/Original/Ethics/My Position/Moral Correctness.md

 ## Sentimentalist

 Sentimental morality (aesthetic): truth predicated on the appropriateness of moral attitudes.
 This will be rational sentimentalism (assuming there is anything constituitive of moral attitudes) or dispositionalism.
-This emphasizes the *expressive* role of moral feelings.
+This emphasizes the *expressive* role of moral feelings (think: X is disgusting!).

-Insofar as moral judgments are expressive of one's attitudes (think: X is disgusting!), they can have standards of correctness to determine whether one has reason to hold the attitude in question.
+The standards of correctness reduce to the appropriateness of the attitudes in question.
 This works the same as standards of correctness for aesthetic judgments in general, and for reasons in general (e.g. perhaps by appealing to the refined attitudes that would be had by the speaker if he were more informed and idealized).

-Whatever the standard of correctness (either constituitive or dispositional), the standards of correctness will have to depend on the particular nature of moral emotions (i.e. blame, shame, resentment, anger, etc.).
-Because correctness depends on contingent psychological sensibilities, correctness is not mind-independent in a way sufficient for objectivity.
+The standards of correctness (either constituitive of dispositional) will have to depend on the particular nature of moral emotions (i.e. blame, shame, resentment, anger, etc.).
+Because correctness depends on contingent psychological sensibilities, correctness is not mind-dependent in a way sufficient for objectivity.
 This is similar to aesthetic judgments in general (think ettiquette) and perhaps secondary properties.
 Therefore, any true applications of these norms to someone must require that the standards can *motivate* the agent, or they would *motivate* an ideal agent.

 ### Theories